techidaily/site-win11/source/_posts/efficient-photo-management-winning-windows-applications.md

  You can view your imported photos in the Manage mode and quickly modify the default metaview with IPTC and EXIF data.
 Select any photo and move to the Edit view to add enhancements, annotate, color correct, and add other details to the image.

  To quickly organize your photos, open the Manage view and add color labels to mark the progress and ratings to assemble your best clicks.
-In addition, you can[batch rename files](https://www.makeuseof.com/batch-rename-files-powertoys-powerrename/) , create a slideshow or PDF documents, share images via email, etc.
+In addition, you can [batch rename files](https://www.makeuseof.com/batch-rename-files-powertoys-powerrename/) , create a slideshow or PDF documents, share images via email, etc.

  Another nifty feature is its ACDSee Mobile Sync app.
 It lets you transfer photos and videos directly from your phone to your PC.
 It is a premium utility with a free trial and should work for anyone looking for a photo organizer with some quick photo enhancement features.